jina-ai/finetuner/docs/get-started/celeba.md

 Precisely, "tuning" means:
 - we set up a Jina search pipeline and will look at the top-K visually similar result;
 - we accept or reject the results based on their quality;
-- we let the model to remember our feedback and produces better search result.
+- we let the model to remember our feedback and produce better search result.

 Hopefully the procedure converges after several rounds; and we get a tuned embedding for better celebrity face search.